pquerna/ffjson/README.md

 * **No additional dependencies:** `ffjson` generated code depends on nothing but standard library provided modules.
 * **Supports all types:** `ffjson` has native support for most of Go's types -- for any type it doesn't support with fast paths, it falls back to using `encoding/json`.
 This means all structures should work out of the box.

-## Improving, bugs, adding features, and taking ffjson new directions!
+## Improvements, bugs, adding features, and taking ffjson new directions!

 Please [open issues in Github](https://github.com/pquerna/ffjson/issues) for ideas, bugs, and general thoughts.
 Pull requests are of course preferred :)